Microsoft/azure-docs.cs-cz/articles/role-based-access-control/tutorial-role-assignments-user-powershell.md

 ## <a name="grant-access"></a>Udělení přístupu

-Pokud chcete udělit přístup pro uživatele, můžete použít [New-AzRoleAssignment](/powershell/module/az.resources/new-azroleassignment) příkazu přiřazení role.
+To grant access for the user, you use the [New-AzRoleAssignment](/powershell/module/az.resources/new-azroleassignment) command to assign a role.
 Musíte zadat objekt zabezpečení, definici role a obor.

-1. Získejte ID vašeho předplatného pomocí [Get-AzSubscription](/powershell/module/Az.Accounts/Get-AzSubscription) příkazu.
+1. Get the ID of your subscription using the [Get-AzSubscription](/powershell/module/Az.Accounts/Get-AzSubscription) command.

     ```azurepowershell
     Get-AzSubscription